 If you have been academically suspended, you may not apply for readmission at the University of Northern Colorado until at least one term, Fall or Spring, has passed.

-- It is recommended that you complete 12 transferrable credits of academic rigor at another institution to show your potential for future success before applying for readmission through the Office of Academic Support and Advising.
+- It is recommended that you complete 12 transferable credits of academic rigor at another institution to show your potential for future success before applying for readmission through Major Exploration and Academic Probation.

-- Application and deadlines for readmissions are available through the Office of Academic Support and Advising.
+- Application and deadlines for readmissions are available through Major Exploration and Academic Probation.
 The application must be received 60 days prior to the term in which you wish to re-enroll at UNC.

 - All applications for readmission are reviewed by the University Academic Review Committee.
 The University Academic Review Committee’s decisions are final.

-- If you attended other institutions since suspension from UNC , you must furnish the Office of the Registrar with official transcripts from those institutions.
+- If you attended other institutions since suspension from UNC , you must furnish the the Registrar with official transcripts from those institutions.

 - Re-entry into the institution does not automatically guarantee re-entry to an academic program.